 Before I knew it I was stood at the train station with a tube map, my handwritten preparation notes and a deep sense of determination flowing through my veins.
 Approaching Kensington Village was daunting, all I could think about was who else would be there, what experience they would have, who would be assessing me and what gruelling selection process they would put us through, none of which was eased by the fact that I was an hour early…

 However, 1pm came round quickly enough and I was soon shaking hands with my competitors before we were all guided up a small spiral staircase and ushered into a room, where we were greeted by the faces of those who were going to be watching us like hawks – The Assessors.

 Task one was simple and more of an ice breaker: a t-shirt with a printed crossword containing adjectives on the back.
 The job?
 Find the words that best describe us.
 The problem?
 The first word I spotted was ‘boring’ – not quite the way I would like to describe myself to my potential future employers!
 The solution?
 Work with others to find more complimentary adjectives (which we were allowed to do!)

 Task two was the start of the formal assessment: A Debate about the Sugar Tax.
 We had been put into group A and group B which determined our debating fate.
 Twenty minutes of discussing, building our claims and considering the opponent’s arguments and we were stood presenting our debate against the ‘For’ team.

-Once we had finished, the room was open to questions from both the other team and the Assessors and, of course, I was asked a question by the HR Generalist which quickly prompted my fight or flight response.
+Once we had finished, the room was open to questions from both the other team and the Assessors and, of course, I was asked a question by the Talent Manager which quickly prompted my fight or flight response.
 Luckily the former took precedence and somehow I managed to formulate a succinct and sufficient answer.

 Task three was to assess our creative flair, which is somewhat lacking from my skillset.
 The director of the Bowel Cancer UK Charity presented our task, which was a live brief: to encourage the public to take and send samples to be tested.